-Truecaller, as we all know, began as a very useful application that allows us to identify a caller.
-Thanks to its widespread popularity, Truecaller now also offers Truecaller Money Transfer in USA, India and some other countries.
+Truecaller, as we all know, began as a handy application that allows us to identify a caller.
+Thanks to its widespread popularity, Truecaller now offers Truecaller Money Transfer in the USA, India, and other countries.

-It’s possible to connect multiple bank accounts with Truecaller Money Transfer to send and receive money for individuals and businesses.
+Connecting multiple bank accounts with Truecaller Money Transfer is possible to send and receive money for individuals and businesses.
 It also integrates with Google Pay.
-Meaning, if your buyer doesn’t have Truecaller Money Transfer, they can still send money using Google Pay.
+If your buyer doesn’t have Truecaller Money Transfer, they can still send money using Google Pay.

-All you require is the telephone number of the person or business who’s sending or getting your money.
-If they too have a Truecaller Money Transfer account, you can remit or get money within seconds.
+All you require is the telephone number of the person or business sending or getting your money.
+If they too, have a Truecaller Money Transfer account, you can remit or get money within seconds.